postmanlabs/postman-app-support/README.md

 # Postman App Support

-If you have a feature request or bug report, please use this [Github issue tracker](https://github.com/postmanlabs/postman-app-support/issues).
-We recommend that you search the issue tracker to check if someone else has already reported the issue and whether there is a known solution that you can use.
-This probably is the fastest way for you to find a solution to any issue that you are facing.
+If you have a feature request, a new integration idea or you would like to file a bug report, please use this [Github issue tracker](https://github.com/postmanlabs/postman-app-support/issues).

+We _recommend_ that you search the issue tracker to check if someone else has already reported the issue and whether there is a known solution that you can use.
+This would be the fastest way for you to find a solution to any issue that you are currently facing.

-If you are adding a bug report, please add steps to reproduce the bug, Postman version and OS version.
-Any additional files (collections, data dumps, console errors, screenshots) would be very helpful.
+If you are adding a bug report, please add detailed steps to reproduce the bug, the Postman version you're using and your OS version.
+Any additional files (collections, data dumps, console errors, screenshots) would be very helpful and would help us to narrow down the issue as quickly as possible.

 We have compiled a quick set of [guidelines for reporting issues](#guidelines-for-reporting-issues).

 > **Account Specific Queries:**<br />
 > If you have any billing or account specific queries, reach out to us at [help@postman.com](mailto:help@postman.com).